FarisKamri/MSciProject-TropicalGeometry/README.md

 # MSci Project: Tropical Geometry
 This is my Masters dissertation and it is written in LaTeX.
-I wrote about Tropical Geometry, a branch of algebraic geometry that uses a lot of combinatorics.
+I wrote about Tropical Geometry, a variant of algebraic geometry over the tropical semiring $R$.